LucasBr003/ez-saving/README.md

 > Ensure that the directory where the files will be saved already exists.
 If you configure the files to be saved in a folder that doesn't exist, the plugin won't automatically create the folder, so be careful to prevent errors.

 2. ***Selected Save Slot***:
-+ This setting determines which file will be used to save the game, allowing players to save at various points in a game or project and return to any of them without affecting other saves.
++ This setting determines which file will be used to save the game, or which file will be loaded, allowing players to save at various points in a game or project and return to any of them without affecting other saves.
 There is no limit to the number of save slots available.

 3. ***Enable Automatic Saving***:
 + When this option is enabled, the plugin will automatically save the game or project at regular intervals.